puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_language.markdown

 ### Context

-The Ruby DSL sometimes behaved erratically, so we've implemented some of the most-used Ruby abilities --- such as [iteration](./experiments_lambdas.html) --- in the Puppet DSL.
+The Ruby DSL sometimes behaved erratically.
+When we attempted to improve it, we realized it was too heavyweight for what our users actually needed, so we've implemented some of the most-used Ruby abilities --- such as [iteration](./experiments_lambdas.html) --- in the Puppet DSL.

 * [PUP-987: Remove Ruby DSL support](https://tickets.puppetlabs.com/browse/PUP-987)